Skip to contents

 g

 A trade off plot compares two performance metrics across the suite of management actions.
-A tradeoff between the metrics may appear where a management action has good properties with respect to one metric at the cost/reduction in another.
+A tradeoff between the metrics may appear where a management action, in this case hatchery production (denoted by shapes in the below figure) has good properties with respect to one metric at the cost/reduction in another.
+A strong tradeoff occurs when the set of management actions are aligned along the top-left to bottom-right diagonal.

 g <- plot_tradeoff(